karolaczekk/GoogleAnalyticsSample/README.md

 `COUNT(DISTINCT fullVisitorId)`

-* New Users - Users who visited the website for the first time during the session.
+* New Users - Users who visited the website for the first time.

 `SUM(totals.newVisits)`